coderaiser/cloudcmd/HELP.md

 ### Windows

-On Windows you need to install `windows-build-tools` before:
+On Windows you need to install `windows-build-tools` first:

 ```sh
 npm install --global windows-build-tools